 The first step toward rescuing children from neglect is reporting the problem.
 While these cases are difficult and highly emotional, keep in mind that you may be the only hope for a child in danger.
 The trauma of neglect can last a lifetime and lead to generations of maltreatment as victims often repeat the abuse in adulthood.
 If you suspect neglect, it’s vital that you notify the authorities.

 You don’t have to face this daunting task alone.
-The child neglect attorneys at The Deratany Firm in Chicago have experience handling these cases throughout Illinois and the country.
+The child neglect attorneys at Deratany & Kosner in Chicago have experience handling these cases throughout Illinois and the country.
 They have worked with children, families, the Illinois Department of Child and Family Services and other social services agencies.

 If you have questions and are reluctant to become involved, attorney Jay Paul Deratany and his team can help guide you toward the most important outcome – protecting the welfare of a child.
 Contact them for a free consultation today.